-The OIE will provide the exchange fee information to the IUP Office of the Bursar in order for your student’s bill to be issued from IUP.
+The OIE will provide the exchange fee information to the IUP Office of Student Billing in order for your student’s bill to be issued from IUP.
 Bills are usually issued in late August for the fall semester, early December for the spring semester, and late April/May for summer session.
-Donna Swatsworth, email@example.com, is the contact for the Office of the Bursar.
+Donna Swatsworth, firstname.lastname@example.org, is the contact for the Office of Student Billing.

 If your student has not received a bill, or the bill reflects incorrect information, please have your student contact the Office of International Education, as there may be some error or exception.

 It is a wise idea to have a limited power of attorney named before the student embarks on his or her journey.
 It is also a good idea to make a few copies before it is signed.
-For example, have one for the bank, one for Bursar's office, one for your records, etc.
+For example, have one for the bank, one for the Student Billing office, one for your records, etc.